 Looking at the list of available effects, and again, it’s a predictable list with thinly veiled name changes to acknowledge the inspiration from classic pedals like the Tube Screamer, Phase 90 and Small Clone.

 I had a play through a few of the effects, and while they sounded absolutely fine, you can’t get away from the fact that they’re digital emulations, and will always lack the warmth of their original analog counterparts.

 The amps might be find if you’re recording directly into an audio interface, but again, the best-recorded guitar sounds come from a good amp going through a good mic.
 A digital recreation of the generic sound is missing the point completely.

 In terms of using an Xtomp, it couldn’t be any easier.
 You pick the effect you want on the accompanying app, zap it at the pedal, and voila!
 You have a new pedal!

 Even the purest, most traditional, most old school of guitarists can’t argue with how simple that is.

 As with any other kind of multi-effects unit, the only limit to the playability of an Xtomp is the player.
 It will take a while for somebody to go through the current list of effects in the library, and as that list increases, so do the possibilities of what can be played.

 When I was talking about the smartphone-esque construction of the the pedal, I mentioned that I’d like to see the state of one of these pedals after a year on the road.
 As well as that being a sufficient time period to really understand whether or not this is cut out for a life on the road in terms of durability, it would help understand what it might mean for functionality too.

 As the library of the Xtomp continues to grow, it means that the possibilities associated with the pedal are infinite.

-Sure, the compromise of digital will be off-putting for some, but you can get a pedal designed to soften the harshness of digital tones to get it back towards a warm analog thing.
+Sure, the compromise of digital will be off-putting for some, but you can get a pedal designed to soften the harshness of digital tones to get it back toward a warm analog thing.